1991 System 3

 Some of the magazines suggest that the road routine was running very fast and System 3 were claiming that it was going to be the greatest racing game on the Amiga.
 So what happened after so much promise?

-According to Amiga Power magazine, after many months of work – although the game was running quite fast, System 3 were not happy.
-They felt it wasn’t good enough and weren’t prepared to rewrite it from scratch.
-Perhaps the release of Lotus Turbo Challenge 2 blew the game out of the water and made them reconsider?
+According to Amiga Power magazine, after many months of work – although the game was running quite fast, System 3 were rumoured to not be happy.
+Perhaps the release of Lotus Turbo Challenge 2 had made them reconsider?

 It would be very interesting to see just how well it was shaping up and compared to the C64 edition that many of us love so much.
-Hopefully we’ll be able to track down Mark and he can shed some light, perhaps even share something of the development.
+Hopefully we’ll be able to track down Mark/Michael to shed some light, perhaps even share something of the development.

-With thanks to Karl Kuras for the suggestion, Hall of Light for some of the scans and Stephen Stuttard for the rest of the scans.
+With thanks to Karl Kuras for the suggestion, Hall of Light for some of the scans, Gerry for the developer lead and Stephen Stuttard for the rest of the scans.